 The creation and operation of the Citizenship Loss Board (the Board) embodies these issues.
 The Board is an executive creation lacking transparency and operating in the absence of a clear legal framework.
-The Board's existence undermines the notion that the citizenship loss provisions operate automatically -they evidently require a deliberative process involving complex matters of fact and law.
-The assertion that the Board is an 'interdepartmental committee providing advice, not a decision-making body' is again a legal fiction -it is exercising de facto decision-making power.
+The Board's existence undermines the notion that the citizenship loss provisions operate automatically-they evidently require a deliberative process involving complex matters of fact and law.
+The assertion that the Board is an 'interdepartmental committee providing advice, not a decision-making body'7 is again a legal fiction as it purports to exercise de facto decision-making power.